jchip/nix-clap/README.md

 # Features

-* Parsing capabilities similar to conventional Un\*x parsing.
+* Comprehensive and flexible parsing capabilities similar to conventional Un\*x parsing.
 * Parsing can be resumed after it's terminated by `--`.
 * A simple and straightforward JSON interface for specifying options and commands.
 * Lightweight with minimal dependencies
-* Comprehensive and flexible parsing capabilities.

 # Parsing Capabilities